ax1/a1-server/README.md

 #### Automatic routing (the less config, the better)

-- if the request has an extension (.html, .js, .css, .png, ...), a static file is served.
+- if the request has any extension (.html, .js, .css, .png, ...), a static file is served.
 This file should be located at the 'public' directory.
 - if the request has not extension:
   - if name + ".html" exists, that static file is served.
   - otherwise, a js file is executed in the server, and the result is sent back.